SkafteNicki/dtu_mlops/s2_organisation_and_version_control/dvc.md

     Since August 2024, Google has changed their policy for the Google Drive API.
 This means that the proceduce for setting up DVC with Google Drive has changed.
 The following exercises therefore need extra authentication to work.
-    You therefore have two options:
+    You therefore have three options:

     1. Skip these exercises for now.
 We are going to revisit DVC later in the course when we get access to a more permanent storage solution in this [module](../s6_the_cloud/using_the_cloud.md).